Does Florida have State-Funded Health Insurance?

 - People with disabilities

-- Those who qualify for in-home services
+- Residents eligible for in-home services

 What About the Affordable Care Act (ACA) in Florida?